AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

   * Gradient descent.

 * Deep Learning: This is where I build upon my existing machine learning knowledge where I deal first derivatives from matrices to tensors.
-This is where I really learn on how broadcasted tensors leads to collapsed first derivative tensors and accumulate the gradients along the broadcasted axis.
+This is where I learn on how broadcasted tensors leads to collapsed first derivative tensors and accumulate the gradients along the broadcasted axes.
 In addition, I also learnt how algorithms can learn from images, texts and audio from this subject.
 While it looked complicated when I first started this course, I eventually get it once I write these algorithms by hand many times in the DataPredict™ library.

 ### Experience Knowledge